 Henry VIII is one of England’s best-known monarchs.
-Charismatic and extravagant, his reign lasted nearly 39 years, and was marked by radical changes to the English constitution, expansion of royal power and the breaking with the Catholic Church through the English Reformation.
+Charismatic and extravagant, his reign lasted nearly 39 years.

 But he is perhaps most famous for having six wives.
 Though married to his first wife, Catherine of Aragon, for nearly 25 years, Henry’s next five marriages lasted less than that combined.

-Two of the marriages were declared annulled (with the first annulment leading to Henry being excommunicated from the Catholic Church), while two of his wives were beheaded.
-Another of Henry’s wives died after giving birth to his only son, while his final wife, Catherine Parr, outlived him.
+Best remembered in rhyme form; ‘divorced, beheaded, died, divorced, beheaded, survived’; two of Henry’s marriages were declared annulled, two of his wives were beheaded and another of Henry’s wives died after giving birth to his only son.
+But his final wife, Catherine Parr, outlived him and their marriage.

 Here are Henry VIII’s six wives in order:

 Catherine is best known today for her role in sparking the Reformation; the annulment of her marriage led to Henry being excommunicated from the Catholic Church.
 But in life she was much more than that.